-Material 10 [Plenary seat for each single candidate and single-member constituency] Candidates for "Yamakawa 1 Ward"
+Material 10 [Plenary seat for each single candidate and single-member constituency]

-Nobunaga Oda (Unification Party) <Pledge>
+Candidates for "Yamakawa 1 Ward"

-- Repair roads and bridges in the constituency. - Construct Shinkansen and highways. - To develop science and technology, each junior high school will provide a computer to each student so that they can use the Internet.
+Nobunaga Oda (Unification Party) Ieyasu Tokugawa (Oedo Party) < Pledge > < Pledge > Repair roads and bridges in the Build a hospital locally. constituency.
+Maintain nursing homes and parks.
+Construct Shinkansen and highways. - Promote barrier-free areas in the town so To develop science and technology, each that people with disabilities can live junior high school will provide a computer to comfortably. each student so that they can use the Internet.
+Increase the number of nurseries.